vstirbu/fsm-as-promised/README.md

     },
     onenteredsomewhere: function () {
       // do something after entering state somewhere
-      // transaction is complete and events can be triggered safely },
+      // transition is complete and events can be triggered safely },
     onentered: function () {
       // do something after entering any state
-      // transaction is complete and events can be triggered safely }
+      // transition is complete and events can be triggered safely }
   }
 });